- About Us

 Most computers and mobile devices today come with built-in webcam devices, and uploading videos is simple on these sites.
 EIE strongly recommends that webcam devices are only used under close parental supervision.
 With many teens today following cues from misbehaving celebrities, video networking sites can facilitate situations where teens seek attention in the wrong way.
 As with every area of on- and offline life, conversation and guidance from parents, educators and other caring adults is key to protect children online.
 Look for teachable moments; keep an ongoing dialogue and build an atmosphere of trust around Internet use.

-Parents should be aware that most social networking sites now also have video sharing features, so your child can upload and share videos through Facebook, Myspace in additional to video sharing networks!
+Parents should be aware that most social networking sites also have video sharing features, so your child can upload and share videos through Facebook, Instagram and Snapchat in additional to video sharing networks.

 Quick tips for your kids: